William Craven (Lord Mayor of London): Life

 He was the second son of William Craven and Beatrix, daughter of John Hunter, and grandson of John Craven, and was born at Appletreewick, a village in the parish of Burnsall, near Skipton in the West Riding of Yorkshire, about 1548.
-The date is made probable by the fact that he took up his freedom in 1569.
+The date is made probable because he took up his freedom in 1569.
 At the age of thirteen or fourteen, he was sent down to London by the common carrier and bound apprentice to Robert Hulson, a merchant tailor, who lived in Watling Street.
-Having been admitted to the freedom of the Merchant Taylors' Company on 4 November 1569, Craven appears entered into business with Hulson, and subsequently quarrelled with him, with an arbitrated settlement in 1583.
+Having been admitted to the freedom of the Merchant Taylors' Company on 4 November 1569, Craven appears to have entered into business with Hulson, but subsequently quarrelled with him, with an arbitrated settlement in 1583.

 In 1588 Craven took a lease from the Mercers' Company of a mansion house in Watling Street, where he carried on business with Robert and John Parker until his death.
-He was elected warden of his company on 4 July 1593, and on 19 July 1594, he was made one of the court of assistants.
-On 2 April 1600 he was elected alderman for Bishopsgate ward, and on 14 February 1601, he was chosen sheriff of London.
+He was elected warden of his company on 4 July 1593, and on 19 July 1594 he was made one of the court of assistants.
+On 2 April 1600 he was elected alderman for Bishopsgate ward, and on 14 February 1601 he was chosen sheriff of London.
 On 15 May 1602, he became alderman of Cordwainer ward.
 He was knighted at Whitehall by James I on 26 July 1603.

 Craven was lord mayor of London for 1610–11, and the show, which had been suspended for some years, was revived with splendour.
 Christian, Prince of Anhalt, was entertained with his entourage at the feast at the Guildhall afterwards.
 On 14 January 1612 Craven became alderman of Lime Street ward; he had moved his residence from St. Antholin's to a house built by Stephen Kirton, in the parish of St. Andrew Undershaft, Cornhill.
 This house was on the south side of Leadenhall Street; it was leased to the East India Company in 1620 and pulled down, and the East India House erected in 1726.
 During Craven's mayoralty, his name appears in connection with loans to the king.

 In 1616 Lady Elizabeth Coke, wife of Sir Edward Coke, on the occasion of her quarrel with her husband, was at his request handed over to the hospitality of Craven, who must have entertained her at his house in Leadenhall Street.
 He is stated to have laid the foundation stone of the new Aldersgate on 26 May 1617.

 On 1 July 1618, he attended the court of the Merchant Taylors' Company for the last time.
 He was buried at St. Andrew Undershaft on 11 August 1618.